FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 GREECE

-Hair salons and bookstores will reopen during Christmas, other restrictions continuing until Jan.
-7, with a curfew in place from 9 p.m. to 5 a.m. and restrictions on movement between regions until next month, the government said on Dec.
+Hair salons and bookstores will reopen during Christmas, while other restrictions will remain in place until Jan.
 7.

 FRANCE